kylarhuynh/Findstuff/README.md

 # Findstuff
 Searches for text or files in the current directory or all directories based on different flags in command line.
-Returns location of the file/files that contain the text or file.
+Returns location of the file/files that contain the text or filename.

 ## How to use:
 Use -f flag to only search for certain file types (only works if searching for a file)